5rijan/UML-diagram-generator/README.md

 - **[PlantUML](http://plantuml.com/)**: An open-source tool that allows users to create UML diagrams from a plain text language.
 We use PlantUML to convert the PlantUML syntax into a UML diagram image.

 - **[Java2PlantUML](https://github.com/mirajp1/java2plantuml.git)**: An initial parser that provided the base code for parsing Java source code into PlantUML syntax.
 We built upon this initial code to develop our application.

+## About the Developer

+This application was developed by Srijan Chaudhary.
+For any queries or feedback, please reach out to me at [email](mailto:srijanchaudhary2003@gmail.com).

 ## License